-Like a rebellious child that can never get along with his stepmother, Pattani has never quite adjusted to Thai rule.
-It was once the heart and soul of a large Muslim principality that included the nearby provinces of Yala and Narathiwat.
-Although today’s political situation has stunted the area’s development, Pattani has a 500-year history of trading with the world’s most notorious imperial powerhouses.
-The Portuguese established a trading post here in 1516, the Japanese passed through in 1605, the Dutch in 1609, and the British flexed their colonial muscle in 1612.
+Once the heart of a large Muslim principality that included the neighbouring provinces of Yala and Narathiwat, Pattani Province has never adjusted to Thai rule.
+Although today’s political situation has stunted the area’s development, Pattani Town has a 500-year history of trading with the world’s most notorious imperial powerhouses.
+The Portuguese established a trading post here in 1516, the Japanese passed through in 1605, the Dutch in 1609 and the British flexed their colonial muscle in 1612.

-Yet despite the city’s interesting past, there’s little of interest in Pattani except its access to some decent nearby beaches.
-Unfortunately, the ongoing insurgency has made all but a handful of these sandy destinations unsafe for the independent traveller.
+Yet despite the city’s fascinating past, there’s little of interest in Pattani except its access to some decent nearby beaches.
+The ongoing insurgency has made all but a handful of these sandy destinations unsafe for the independent traveller.